 - Design with a Purpose: 3 Point Object Lesson for Kids – by The Scripture Lady

-It is my hope that you were able to use these character development lessons on purpose for teaching your children about this important concept.
+It is my hope that you were able to use these character lessons on purpose for teaching your children about this important concept.
 Please feel free to share any lessons you may have blogged about in the comments below.

 My Favorite Books for Teaching Character to Kids